-The nasal airways can get blocked due to many reasons, the most common ones are cold, sinus infection etc. This blockage restricts airflow through the airways and encourages snoring.
+The nasal airways can get blocked due to many reasons, the most common ones are cold and a sinus infection.
+This blockage restricts airflow through the airways and encourages snoring.

 4. Deviated Nasal Septum

 The nasal septum is simply the boundary between two nostrils.
-It is what that separates the two nostrils.
-Nasal Septum is made of tissue and cartilage.
+It is what separates the two nostrils.
+The Nasal Septum is made of tissue and cartilage.

-Some children, by born, have a deviated or crooked nasal septum which makes the two nostrils irregular: one bigger than the other or vice versa.
+Some children, from birth, have a deviated or crooked nasal septum which makes the two nostrils irregular: one bigger than the other or vice versa.
 The small nostril restricts airflow and makes breathing harder.
 Consequently, it leads to snoring.